Skip to main content

 1) To gain knowledge about what wishes and needs immigrants with inflammatory rheumatic diseases have for information, support and follow-up from health personnel in order to cope with the disease as best as possible.

-2) To develop measures that contribute to the health services making arrangements for immigrants with inflammatory rheumatic diseases and limited Norwegian language skills to have sufficient health skills and to be able to live as best as possible with the disease.
+2) To develop initiatives that contribute to the health services arrangements for immigrants with inflammatory rheumatic diseases and limited Norwegian language skills to insure sufficient health literacy and to be able to live as best as possible with the disease.

 WHO CAN JOIN?